Skip to main content

 BakedModels are the in-code representation of a shape with textures.
 They can originate from multiple sources, for example from a call to UnbakedModel#bake (default model loader) or IUnbakedGeometry#bake (custom model loaders).
 Some block entity renderers also make use of baked models.
 There is no limit to how complex a model may be.

 Models are stored in the ModelManager, which can be accessed through Minecraft.getInstance().modelManager.
-Then, you can call ModelManager#getModel to get a certain model by its ResourceLocation or ModelResourceLocation.
+Then, you can call ModelManager#getModel to get a certain model by its ModelResourceLocation.
 Mods will basically always reuse a model that was previously automatically loaded and baked.

 Methods of BakedModel